-The Designated Safeguarding Lead (DSL) course is ideal for those who work in the health or social care sector, as well as anyone with child or vulnerable adult safeguarding responsibilities.
+The Designated Safeguarding Lead- DSL Training Course is ideal for those who work in the health or social care sector, as well as anyone with child or vulnerable adult safeguarding responsibilities.
 It explores key legislation, how to identify abuse and report safeguarding concerns.

 Through case studies and practical exercises, you will develop all the skills you need to ensure the welfare of children and vulnerable adults under your care or supervision.
 You will learn about safeguarding responsibilities, the different types of abuse, child sexual exploitation, and what to include in a safeguarding report.

-This course also includes step-by-step guidance on how to respond to disclosure and share private information, as well as what action to take after a safeguarding referral.
+This Designated Safeguarding Lead- DSL Course also includes step-by-step guidance on how to respond to disclosure and share private information, as well as what action to take after a safeguarding referral.
 To ensure flexible learning, this course is designed for both part-time and full-time students.
 You can become accredited in just 20/30 hours, with the freedom to study at your own pace.

-This comprehensive training course is ideal for those who work in roles that involve child or adult safeguarding responsibilities, such as the following:
+This Designated Safeguarding Lead- DSL Training Course is ideal for those who work in roles that involve child or adult safeguarding responsibilities, such as the following:

 - Social Worker